 What you say?
 A writer who deludes himself?
 Certainly, we writers are all clear-minded individuals who’d never let something like ego get in the way of our art.
 Right?
 This doesn’t apply to you because you are a special case.
 Your best work goes directly from inspiration to concept to perfect execution on the page, first time, every time.
-I spent many years as a writer deluding myself with the notion that if a story didn’t come together in the brief span of time that I first felt “inspired” then it was doomed to failure and was not worth coming back around to revisit.
-It is truly astonishing the number of projects I abandoned because of the misguided belief that it had to be right, right away.
+We’v seen too many writers deluding themselves with the notion that if a story didn’t come together in the brief span of time that they first felt “inspired” then it was doomed to failure and was not worth coming back around to revisit.
+It is truly astonishing the number of projects abandoned because of the misguided belief that it had to be right, right away.

 If you still don’t believe it possible that you might delude yourself into seeing and feeling things that just aren’t there in the first draft, or feel incapable of dealing with the reality of your own “shitty first drafts,” just take a moment to rifle through some old writing.
 And please, pick something that you know you used to really like, the further back, the better.
-That’s right, pull out all the stops, go to your writer’s garret (because all real writers have garrets where they sit thoughtfully waiting for the muse to strike) and find the oldest, dustiest file or pile.
-If you’re a writer like me you keep everything neatly organized in piles, the ages of which are decipherable by the amount of excavation that must be done in order to find them.
-It’s a soft science similar to aging ancient civilizations based on the geological strata that corresponds to the level where they are found.
+That’s right, pull out all the stops, go to your writer’s garret (because all real writers have garrets where they sit thoughtfully waiting for the muse to strike, right?) and find the oldest, dustiest file or pile.

 You now pick better subject matter.
 Your plot devices aren’t nearly as obvious as they used to be.
 Your story arc used to be more of a story anarchy.
 The ten pages of exposition at the beginning, you know, so that readers understand the five generations of history that preceded the birth of your protagonist, is something that you now try to avoid.
 You had remembered that the piece had been pretty good, even though you were a much younger and less experienced writer, but it’s difficult to read this now without wincing every other sentence at something that you’d clearly do differently now that you know better.